onqtam/headjack/docs/how/unsorted/roadmap.md

 dogfeeding the system: plugging the political insights from "the listning society", "nordic ideology", "the origin of wealth" last chapters into the system with causal links and weights based on relevance

 > "My number one predictor of whether or not a company will find product-market fit: High shipping cadence." - [Naval Ravikant](https://x.com/naval/status/1128346098362281984)

+Can this be funded like star citizen?

+# geopolitics

+The first countries to utilize this architecture will be the biggest winners.

+The US should instantly dump a few hundred thousand billion for building this and passing the money through its emergent incentive structure.

 Oauth as a partner